What are the food ecommerce trends on the horizon for 2023?

 Even with established brands, food ecommerce will require a push to generate monthly subscription revenue to replace a portion of the predictable wholesale revenue for the brands that begin to focus on their own channels.

-Amazon has already pioneered the way with their Subscribe & Save program that already includes several big-name brands like Dole, Planters, and Oreo.
+Amazon has already pioneered the way with its Subscribe & Save program, which already includes several big-name brands like Dole, Planters, and Oreo.

 Food requires special considerations around where it is housed and how long it sits, adding extra complexity to the supply chain.